playcanvas/developer.playcanvas.com/content/en/user-manual/2D/texture-packing.md

 ([Website][texture-packer-tool])

-TexturePacker is a paid tool for download that has many more features options to create texture atlases with.
-Including more control over the layout of the sprites/UI images and being able to set up [9 slicing][9-slicing].
+TexturePacker is a paid tool for download that has many more features and options for creating texture atlases.
+These include more control over the layout of the sprites/UI images and being able to set up [9 slicing][9-slicing].

 ![][texture-packer-tool-steps]